DandyCodes/code-quiz/README.md

 ## Description
 This repository contains a timed, interactive code quiz with a leader board.

-It uses *Bootstrap* to achieve a minimalist style without the need for any CSS.
+It uses *Bootstrap* to achieve a minimalist style without the need for any custom CSS.

 It uses *jQuery* to retrieve a JSON file containing the questions at runtime.